nipreps/eddymotion/CONTRIBUTING.md

 ## Licensing

-*dMRIPrep* is licensed under the Apache 2.0 license.
+*EddyMotionCorrection* is licensed under the Apache 2.0 license.
-By contributing to *dMRIPrep*, you acknowledge that any contributions will be licensed under the same terms.
+By contributing to *EddyMotionCorrection*, you acknowledge that any contributions will be licensed under the same terms.

 ## Recognizing contributions